diffix/desktop/docs/operation.md

 This hides individual data values or combinations of data values that could leak private information about individual protected entities.

-Different output bins have different suppression thresholds: the threshold used for any given output bin is a random value taken from a normal distribution.
-There is, however, a hard lower bound on the suppression threshold.
-The `suppression threshold` parameter sets this hard lower bound.
-(The mean threshold is the hard lower bound plus two.)
+The `suppression threshold` parameter can be set in __Diffix for Desktop__.
+Bins pertaining to `suppression threshold` or fewer protected entities are suppressed.
 The default `suppression threshold` is 3.
 This is normally a safe setting: bins with one or two protected entities will __always__ be suppressed.

 There are two cases where a higher `suppression threshold` is required:

 1. Small groups of protected entities are closely related, like a family or married couple, and there is a column that allows selection of a small group.